sy-shi/Gym_RL/README.md

 # Introduction to OpenAI Gym

-This document serves as an introduction to the implementation logic of reinforcement learning(RL) with Gym.
-We do not discuss the details of coding such as how action spaces are defined in Gym.
+This document serves as an introduction to the implementation logic of reinforcement learning(RL) with Gym and the [multi-agent particle environment](https://github.com/openai/multiagent-particle-envs).
+I do not discuss the details of coding such as how action spaces are defined in Gym.

-To read the math expressions of this document online, we recommend you to install [Mathjax plugin for github on Chorme](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima) or read in the [preview](/README.md).
+To avoid possible display problems of math expressions on the repository page, please read in the [preview](/README.md).

 ## Installation and Introduction

-For installation, I recommend to start a new Anaconda environment, and build the gym environment for your project inside it:
+For Gym installation, I recommend to start a new Anaconda environment, and build the Gym environment for your project inside it:

 ```bash
 conda create -n 'CondaEnvName'